Devon-McGrath-github/dorodoro/README.md

 # DoroDoro Timer

-I wanted to learn next js, Tailwind, Netlify and improve at Typescript.
+I wanted to learn next js, Tailwind, Zustand, Netlify and improve at Typescript.
 This is what I'm using to achieve those goals.

-The project is a simple Pomodoro Style Timer, a technique I use lots when studying but I haven't found an existing timer that fully satisfied my tastes.
-Hopefully I can make one :P
+The project is a simple Pomodoro Technique Timer, a focus/study technique I use frequently.

-## Styling

-Really liked the colors used by Monokai Pro, but found I preferred One Dark Pro Darker over it (reminds me of Atom which is nostalgic).

-Monokai Pro will serve as the inspiration for the Apps colors.

 ## Boilerplate from Next JS